rizkhan786/sira/warp.md

 - DEL with linked REQ/NFR
 - ACs authored and linked to each DEL
 - Test cases authored and linked to each AC
+- Validation script created (tests/validation/validate_del*.py) with all expected fields from spec
 - Environment ready (Docker dev/test)
 - Environment images build successfully in Docker Desktop (dev + test)
 - Branch ready (Sprint Execution will create the sprint branch and record it in the sprint doc)